 Example:

-This example creates an email action, since type is set to email.
+.
 The action button's title will be Send email.
-Other options, such as to, from, subject and content, are specified on separate rows.
+Other options, such as to

 This action enables you to generate files from within your app.
 The generated files may either be PDF or Excel files and are generated and downloaded when the action is executed.
 This action requires an output file template, which defines the output file.